 There are few sciences that resonate as strongly with the public of all ages than astronomy.
 This is why local observatories (professional and public), planetariums and science centers are so successful at attracting public attention.
 Where possible, this initiative will be integrated with the highly successful local programs of the Royal Astronomical Society of Canada (RASC) and other astronomy clubs.

 An average CWL visit will normally last about two days, and involve 2-3 presentations in the local area.
-For example, in addition to the main public evening lecture, there might be a presentation to students at a community college, another to a high school, etc. The goal is to maximize the benefit of the CWL to the host community.
+For example, in addition to the main public evening lecture, there might be a presentation to students at a community college, another to a high school, etc. We also strongly encourage holding a workshop for local teachers, in collaboration with our educational program Discover the Universe.
+The goal is to maximize the benefit of the CWL to the host community.
 All travel expenses will be paid.